nojronatron/nojronatron.github.io/code401-files/workshop3-search-net-negotiation.md

 - You have experiences and ideas and things to offer and share.
 - Build relationships though learning about them and finding ways to connect.
+- A new connection doesn't have to have an end result!
+- People *like* to talk about there experiences *and provide advice*!

 At Networking Events: